-Shipping fever in cattle, also known as bovine respiratory disease (BRD) or pneumonic pasteurellosis, is a serious lung infection caused by bacteria, viruses, or stress that often affects cattle after being moved or stressed.
+Bovine respiratory disease (BRD), also known as Shipping fever in cattle or pneumonic pasteurellosis, is a serious lung infection caused by bacteria, viruses, or stress that often affects cattle after being moved or stressed.
 It mainly causes bronchopneumonia in cattle.
 This condition is one of the biggest health problems in cattle herds and can spread quickly if not managed on time.

 The disease gets its name because it commonly appears after animals are shipped or transported.
 Long travel, new surroundings, or sudden weather changes can weaken a cow’s immune system.
 Once that happens, viruses and bacteria find it easier to attack the lungs.
 This is why BRD in cattle is often seen in animals that were recently bought, mixed with new herds, or handled under stress.